junitsurani/BuyZapp/README.md

 2. **Increased Sales**: By providing more accurate size selection and virtual try-ons, the solution can reduce returns and increase customer confidence in making purchases online, ultimately leading to higher sales.
 3. **Cost Efficiency**: Compared to physical stores, AR-based virtual stores offer a more cost-effective way to reach customers in different geographical locations, potentially reducing overhead costs.
 4. **Customer Engagement**: The interactive and personalized nature of AR experiences can significantly enhance customer engagement, leading to stronger brand loyalty and repeat business.

-## Use this application :

-1. You can download the [APK](https://drive.google.com/file/d/1wKb2ATg9sc3LR4vI5_vTlVaBnomRkRaC/view?usp=sharing), and then install it (you might have to enable installation from unknown sources).

-2. Or you can clone the repository and import in Android Studio to see the code + build the APK.

 ## Future Scope:
 The option for virtual try on/ see in your room can be made available for more and more products by making a separate application for making 3D models by just scanning the object by mobile phone’s camera, which currently requires a professional to make 3D models using heavy graphical softwares.
 Continuous improvement can be made to the AR technology, making the items even more realistic and improving the overall experience.